mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

     -bash-4.1$
 ```

-Command files may be executed by either calling MaxAdmin with the name of the
+Command files may be executed by redirecting them to MaxAdmin.
-file that contains the commands

 ```
-maxadmin listall.ms
+maxadmin < listall.ms
 ```

-Or by using the #! mechanism to make the command file executable from the
+Another option is to use the #! mechanism to make the command file executable
-shell.
-To do this add a line at the start of your command file that contains the
+from the shell.
+To do this add a line at the start of your command file that
-#! directive with the path of the MaxAdmin executable.
-Command options may also
+contains the #! directive with the path of the MaxAdmin executable.
+Command
-be given in this line.
-For example to create a script file that runs a set of
+options may also be given in this line.
+For example to create a script file that
-list commands
+runs a set of list commands

 ```
 #!/usr/bin/maxadmin